The RFK Jr. Problem

 and I'm trying to sort of understand, but he's never,

-to your knowledge, has he ever kind of acknowledged what you, what you guys created was of value to mankind?
+to your knowledge, has he ever kind of acknowledged what you guys created was of value to mankind?

 No.